shoui520/shoui520.github.io/docs/monolingual.md

 ### The “Throw away the bilingual dictionary forever, and start using the monolingual dictionary straight away!”
 Approach**

 I mean, if you read novels, this may be an OK approach.
 Because you will already be familiar with those words, because novels generally just have more words than anime and manga.
 If you only watch anime and read manga, this may prove to be quite frustrating.
 When this piece of advice was put out.
 Yomichan didn’t exist.
 So people in that time would have found this piece of advice terrible and tiring to constantly look up everything in the definitions.
 This isn’t a fundamentally flawed approach, I think it’s pretty good how it says “just read the dictionary more bro lololo”, because that’s exactly what you need to do.
-I just disagree with throwing away the bilingual dictionary completely, because you still need it, especially in the beginning of the monolingual transition. ~~Also you need JMdict no matter what stage you are in learning Japanese because there’s always going to be words that are only in the bilingual dictionary unfortunately.~~ Shiny new yomichan dictionaries coming soon! :kissing:
+I just disagree with throwing away the bilingual dictionary completely, because you still need it in the beginning of the monolingual transition.

 **I recommend learning words within definitions using a bilingual dictionary.**